Welcome to Hazel Class!

 During our PATHS and PSHE lessons, we’re going to taking a closer look at self esteem and exploring the feelings of others as well as our own feelings.
 We’ll be thinking about diseases and how they are spread and how we need to be responsible for our own safety and the safety of others.
 We’ll be thinking about different types of friendships and thinking about secrets and surprises.

-In Art, we’re going to learning about sketching and shading skills to help produce landscape drawings.
-We’ll be looking at artists who use these skills to produce their artwork and having a go at producing our own, these include Vincent Van Gogh and Henri Rousseau.
+In Art, we’re going to learning about weaving and collage skills to help produce pieces of artwork.
+We’ll be looking at artists who use these skills to produce their artwork and having a go at producing our own, these include Megan Coyle and Anni Albers.

-In R.E, our new enquiry question is: How did the universe come to be?
+In R.E, our new enquiry question is: How does a celebration bring a community together?

-We’ll use this enquiry question to help us explore the beliefs of other religions into how the universe came to be and thinking about how we need to make sure we look after it.
+We’ll use this enquiry question to help us explore the beliefs of other religions and the types of celebrations they take part in.

 Ways to help your child at home: